lhotari/workload-aggregation-visualizer/README.md

-# Effects of workload aggregation on system load
+# Multi-Tenant Workload Aggregation: Interactive Simulation & Visualization Tool

 ## Overview

+This simulation and visualization is inspired by Andrew Warfield's talk at FAST '23: ["Building and Operating a Pretty Big Storage System (My Adventures in Amazon S3)"](https://www.youtube.com/watch?v=sc3J4McebHE&t=1333s).

+This simulation was created to provide visualization of workload aggregation for a guest lecture in the Aalto University course "Networking at Scale and Advanced Applications" on March 18, 2025, covering [Autoscaling challenges of multitenant SaaS platforms](presentation/Autoscaling%20challenges%20of%20multitenant%20SaaS%20platforms.pdf).
+You can find the slides [here](presentation/Autoscaling%20challenges%20of%20multitenant%20SaaS%20platforms.pdf).

 * Multi-tenancy significantly reduces the peak-to-average ratio of overall system load
-  * In general, systems must provision for peak demand, not average load
+  * In general, systems must provision for peak demand, not average load to meet performance quality requirements
   * Lower peak-to-average ratios directly translate to fewer overprovisioned resources
   * This results in improved resource utilization and cost efficiency

-This simulation is inspired by Andrew Warfield's talk at FAST '23: ["Building and Operating a Pretty Big Storage System (My Adventures in Amazon S3)"](https://www.youtube.com/watch?v=sc3J4McebHE&t=1333s).
-It a key principle behind large-scale distributed systems like Amazon S3.

-Please note that this script contains a lot of assumptions about the simulated workloads and doesn't necessarily match reality.
-The goal has been to visualize the effects of workload aggregation on system load.
+Please note that this script contains many assumptions about the simulated workloads and doesn't necessarily match reality.
+The goal is to visualize the effects of workload aggregation on system load.
+The [presentation](presentation/Autoscaling%20challenges%20of%20multitenant%20SaaS%20platforms.pdf) contains more details about cases where workloads are correlated and don't follow the model used in this simulation.

-## Features
+## Features of the simulation

 - **Interactive Visualization:** Dynamically adjust the number of aggregated workloads (k × k grid)
   - **Keyboard Controls:**